 Morphine extended-release capsules contains morphine, a narcotic pain medicine.
 Tell your doctor if you have a history of alcohol or other substance abuse or dependence before you use morphine extended-release capsules.

-Morphine extended-release capsules is used to treat constant (around-the-clock), moderate to severe pain that is expected to last for an extended amount of time.
-Morphine extended-release capsules is not for patients who only need occasional or "as-needed" pain relief.
+Morphine extended-release capsules are used to treat constant (around-the-clock), moderate to severe pain that is expected to last for an extended amount of time.
+Morphine extended-release capsules are not for patients who only need occasional or "as-needed" pain relief.

 Morphine extended-release capsules should only be used by patients who have already been taking a narcotic pain medicine and are tolerant to its effects.
 Use of morphine extended-release capsules by people who are not used to taking narcotic pain medicines may cause severe and sometimes fatal breathing problems.